 Microsoft Time Series Algorithm

-The Microsoft Time Series algorithm provides regression algorithms that are optimized for the forecasting of continuous values, such as product sales, over time.
+The Microsoft Time Series algorithm provides multiple algorithms that are optimized for forecasting continuous values, such as product sales, over time.
 Whereas other Microsoft algorithms, such as decision trees, require additional columns of new information as input to predict a trend, a time series model does not.
 A time series model can predict trends based only on the original dataset that is used to create the model.
 You can also add new data to the model when you make a prediction and automatically incorporate the new data in the trend analysis.